On-page SEO has the power to bring countless new visitors — and customers — right to your website.

 On-Page SEO Checklist

-If you've been in search of a solution, you're in luck: The HubSpot marketing team recently released an updated version of our On-Page SEO Template, an Excel document that allows you to coordinate pages and keywords — and track changes — all in one place.
+If you've been in search of a solution for organizing and tracking the various on-page SEO elements, you're in luck.
+The HubSpot marketing team released an updated version of our On-Page SEO Template, an Excel document that allows you to coordinate pages and keywords — and track changes — all in one place.

 In this section, we'll be using this template as a guide as we walk you through a checklist for your on-page SEO management, step by step.
 Download the template now and follow along.